 As my shoulders are sunburned and the air conditioning runs in my house this July in California, it’s hard to remember that it’s winter in Lesotho.
-Yet when I do remember, I recall scenes like the one above: cold, gray, slow-moving storms over dead brown mountains — completely different from the fast-moving lightning storms of summer.
+Yet when I do remember, I recall scenes like the one above, which I photographed exactly ten winters ago: cold, gray, slow-moving storms over dead brown mountains — completely different from the fast-moving lightning storms of summer.

 In winter, I recall wearing my blanket in the morning as I stepped outside to pee.
 The concrete floor in my house felt even colder than the air in the mornings.

 Between classes, I sat with the other teachers outside the staff room, but close to the north-facing wall in order to magnify through reflection the little power the sun had.
 Students in classrooms wore beanies and gloves.

 And then if it snowed — I’ve never been in a quieter place than Lesotho during a snow.by